George Fernandes: Early life

 George Fernandes was born on 3 June 1930 to John Joseph Fernandes and Alice Martha Fernandes (née Pinto), in Mangalore to a Mangalorean Catholic family.
 The eldest of six children, all sons, his siblings are Lawrence, Michael, Paul, Aloysius, and Richard.
 His mother was a great admirer of King George V (who was also born on 3 June), hence she named her first son George.
 His father was employed by the Peerless Finance group as an insurance executive, and headed their office of South India for several years.
 George was fondly called "Gerry" in close family circles.
 He attended his first few years of schooling at a government school near his house called "Board school", a municipal school and a church school.

 He studied from fifth grade at the school attached to St. Aloysius College, Mangalore, where he completed his Secondary School Leaving Certificate (SSLC).

-In an interview with E TV, he described his decision to stop studies after matriculation despite his father wishing him to study and become a lawyer.
+In an interview with ETV, Fernandes described his decision to stop studies after matriculation despite his father wishing him to study and become a lawyer.
 His premise was that he did not want to become a lawyer and fight cases for his father who often evicted tenants from a patch of land that they owned on the outskirts of Mangalore.
 He was instead enrolled in a seminary for studies to become a priest.
 He went to St Peter's Seminary in Bangalore at the age of 16, to be trained as a Roman Catholic priest, studying philosophy for two and a half years from 1946 to 1948.
 At the age of 19, he left the seminary due to sheer frustration because he was appalled that the rectors ate better food and sat at higher tables than the seminarians.
 He later confessed that, "I was disillusioned, because there was a lot of difference between precept and practice where the Church was concerned."